15 Fantastic Day Trips from León, Nicaragua

 If you’re looking for the best surf in northwestern Nicaragua, then look no further than El Tránsito.
 Its lack of crowds makes it the ideal spot in Nicaragua for beginner surfers.
 If you are not into surfing, El Tránsito is also known for its tide pools.
 This surfers’ hub is about an hour drive from León.

-For more like this, check out: 10 Best Things To Do in León, Nicaragua
+Read more: 10 Best Things To Do in León, Nicaragua

 Do you have any favourite day trips from León, Nicaragua?
 I would love to hear from you in the comments below!